Major Requirements

 • Two 1-credit workshops, L98 490A: Senior Workshop: Academic Citizenship and L98 490B: AMCS Senior Workshop: Connections and Explorations, taken in the senior fall and spring, respectively.

 • At least two (2) multidisciplinary (MD) courses, taken as part of the above major requirements and designated by AMCS .
 L98 375A and courses that count towards the Fieldwork requirement may not also count towards the MD requirement.
-Students are encouraged to take MD courses that connect to the subjects or issues in their concentration area.
-See the AMCS Course Listings for a complete list of general and MD courses that count toward the AMCS major.
+Students are encouraged to take MD courses that connect to the subjects or issues in their focus areas.
+See the AMCS Course Search for a complete list of general and MD courses that count toward the AMCS major.

-Concentrations are areas of special strength and long-standing student interest in the AMCS curriculum.
-In general, they provide meaningful focus for the students with regard to their interest in particular subjects and encourage them to be deliberate about their methods within AMCS or any complementary programs / departments.
+Focus areas are the locus of special strength and long-standing student interest in the AMCS curriculum.
+In general, they provide meaningful concentration for the students with regard to their interest in particular subjects and encourage them to be deliberate about their methods within AMCS or any complementary programs / departments.

-Concentrations are designed to be flexible and to encompass a range of fields.
-Majors are welcome to propose new Concentrations or to tailor an established one to suit their interests (for example, focusing their work in the "Race & Ethnicity" Subject Concentration on the intersection of gender and race in the Civil Rights period).
+Focus areas are designed to be flexible and to encompass a range of fields.
+Majors are welcome to propose new focus areas or to tailor an established one to suit their interests (for example, focusing their work in the "Race & Ethnicity" Subject Focus Area on the intersection of gender and race in the Civil Rights period).

-To fulfill the requirement, students must take at least three courses, two of them above the 300-level, in their chosen Subject and Methods Concentration areas.
+To fulfill the requirement, students must take at least three courses, two of them above the 300-level, in their chosen Subject and Methods Focus areas.

 1. Race & Ethnicity